passhabi/GATE/README.md

 # GATE
-Gifted And Talented Education Website using ASP.NET MVC, C#
+Education for everyone using ASP.NET MVC, C#